Tequisquiapan Queretaro: The Perfect Weekend Getaway

 Whether you’re looking to escape the hustle and bustle of city life or simply seeking a new adventure, this picturesque town is the ideal destination for a refreshing break.

 In this blog post, I will tell you why Tequisquiapan is the perfect weekend getaway, from its stunning colonial architecture and lush vineyards to its delicious local cuisine and festive celebrations.

 So, pack your bags and join me on a journey to discover the magic of Tequisquiapan, Queretaro!

-Tequisquiapan is a small city that is the head of the municipality of the same name, located in the southern part of Queretaro.
+Tequisquiapan is a small city and head of the municipality of the same name, located in the southern part of Queretaro.

-Mexico City is 185 km distance on federal highway 57D in direction to Queretaro.
+Mexico City is about 185 km away on federal highway 57D towards Queretaro.

-The state capital, Santiago de Queretaro, is located 63 km west of the Magical Town and the second famous city, San Juan del Rio, is even closer, only 20 km away.
+The state capital, Santiago de Queretaro, is 63 km west of the Magical Town, and the second famous city, San Juan del Rio, is even closer, only 20 km away.

 Other cities close to Tequis are Toluca, 165 km away; Pachuca, 196 km; Guanajuato, 210 km; Leon, 230 km; and Morelia, 245 km.

 8 TOP things to do in Tequisquiapan Queretaro